ELC/Comparisons/Online_IDEs.md

 - Systems Administrators: use software installed by default in every server such as vim or nano
 - Large companies ecosystems: use software specified by the company politics
 - University enviroment: use software provided by the university
-- Large proyects: use time-tested desktop IDE such as Visual Studio, Eclipse, ItelliJ, PyCharm
+- Large projects: use time-tested desktop IDE such as Visual Studio, Eclipse, ItelliJ, PyCharm

 ## Evaluated features:
 - Colaborative editting: Several people editing the same file online